On this page

 Indeed, the trait maps to a very fundamental aspect of our being, which is just as well, because that's also what keeps us gloriously human.
 We may find bots cute and novel, but would hate to become one ourselves, isn't it?

-These behaviours validate the belief of CXO's that we are living in an economy that has FOMO written all over it.
+These behaviors validate the belief of CXO's that we are living in an economy that has FOMO written all over it.

 FOMO (the 'Fear Of Missing Out' - a relatively new psychological trend that traces its origin to the rise of an 'always on' culture where not keeping up with the social ecosystem doesn't just make one 'uncool' but may lead to the loss of a potential job opportunity or a serious business connection) may be a fine way to understand why an incentive that is delayed is really an incentive that is denied, but it's not the only explanation.